consfyi/data/README.md

 }

+/// A materialized version of Event.
+///
+/// If the event's locale is zh-{CN,TW,HK,MO}, or contains zh-{Hans,Hant}
+/// translations, a conversion for the counterpart writing system will
-/// A materialized version of Event. interface MaterializedEvent extends Event {
+/// automatically be generated. interface MaterializedEvent extends Event {
   /// The ID of the series this corresponds to.
   seriesId: string;